-For over 175 years Charity Hospital of New Orleans was one of the premier hospitals in the country.
-Free medical care was provided for any resident in the New Orleans area who couldn’t afford care in a private hospital.
+For over one hundred and seventy-five years Charity Hospital of New Orleans was one of the premier hospitals in the country.
+Free medical care was provided there for any resident in the New Orleans area who couldn’t afford care in a private hospital.
 In addition Charity Hospital was the primary teaching hospital for LSU and Tulane Medical Schools.
-Pop took his post-graduate training there in the mid 1930’s and because he told me so many stories of his experiences, as I neared completion of my medical school training in the U of A Medical School at Little Rock, I set my sights on also training at Charity.
+Pop took his post-graduate training there in the mid 1930’s, and because he told me so many stories of his experiences I set my sights on also training at Charity Hospital.

-I began my surgical residency in 1965 the month before Cathy and I were married, and we spent the next 4 years living in New Orleans.
+I began my surgical residency in 1965 the month before Cathy and I were married, and we spent the next four years living in New Orleans.
 I was thrilled to have been accepted into the LSU Surgical program, and although we are both loyal Razorback fans, the LSU program was much better suited to me than Tulane.
-We had to tolerate a considerable amount of ribbing from inconsiderate LSU fans, but I suppose we dispensed about as much as we received!
+We had to tolerate a considerable amount of ribbing from loyal LSU fans, but I suppose we dispensed about as much competitive guff as we received!

-In any residency training the younger surgeons are given progressively more authority and opportunities as their experience increases.
-By the time one has entered the 3rd year of training, he becomes the primary surgeon on a surgical ward which includes about 25 patients.
-As senior resident (3rd and 4th year) he does the more complicated procedures such as gall bladder and cancer surgery and delegates the less complicated procedures such as hernia repairs and amputations to the junior residents (1st and 2nd year).
-Because Charity Hospital served both LSU and Tulane, patients who were designated as emergency admissions were admitted to the LSU service every other night.
-This system of emergency admissions worked well most of the time, but there were a few cases of abuse.
-If a patient had an undesirable problem, or if he were a particularly undesirable person, the emergency physician on the Tulane service might give that individual some medications to temporarily help and tell him, “Be sure to return tomorrow so we can see if you are making progress.”
-I always considered the LSU admitting doctors were more compassionate and did not “slough patients” as this practice was called.
+In any residency training the younger surgeons are given progressively more authority and opportunities as their judgement and surgical experience increases.
+By the time one enters the third year of training he becomes the primary surgeon on a surgical ward which consisted of about twenty-five patients.
+As a senior resident (third and fourth year) he does the more complicated procedures such as gall bladder and cancer surgery and delegates the less complicated procedures such as hernia repairs and amputations to the junior residents (first and second year).
+Because Charity Hospital served both the LSU and Tulane Medical schools patients who were designated as emergency admissions were admitted to the LSU service every other night.
+This system of emergency admissions worked well most of the time, but there were a few instances when the system broke down.
+If a patient had an undesirable problem, or if he was a particularly undesirable person the emergency physician on the Tulane service might give that individual some medications to temporarily help and say to him, “Be sure to return tomorrow so we can see if you are making progress.”
+I always considered the LSU admitting doctors to be more compassionate and did not “slough patients” as this practice was called.